braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ### Use Inbox Vision

 Inbox Vision allows you to view your email campaigns from the perspective of email clients and mobile devices.
-To test your email message using Inbox Vision, select **Inbox Vision** in the **Preview & Test** section and click **Run Inbox Vision**.
+To test your email message using Inbox Vision, select **Inbox Vision** in the **Preview & Test** section and select **Run Inbox Vision**.

 {% alert tip %}
 Background images in email messaging may sometimes cause white lines or disconnects to appear between images, so it's important to test and check the finer details of your email message.